IGAB PROJECT

 Igab Project

-From a regional geological perspective, the IGAB project is situated in northeast Suriname where the northern limb of the Marowijne Greenstone belt bifurcates from an east-west orientation to a north-south and east-west at the nose of a regional fold.
-Artisanal alluvial and saprolite mining occurs on and around this regional fold structure, whilst locally the project extent straddles a contact zone between a large granodiorite intrusion underlying the southern portion of the property, and a mafic volcanic/metasedimentary rock unit that dominates the majority of the area to the north (see Figure 1).
+The 95-square- kilometer Igab project is situated in northeast Suriname, approximately 128 km southeast (?) of the capital city of Paramaribo and 30 km south of Newmont’s producing Marion gold mine.
+From a regional geological perspective, the project is situated where the sediment packages of the Marowijne Greenstone belt widens and folds around the margin of a batholith.
+Artisanal alluvial and saprolite mining occurs on and around this regional fold structure, whilst locally the project straddles a contact zone between a large tonalite intrusion underlying the southern portion of the property, and a mafic volcanic/metasedimentary sequence that dominates the majority of the area to the north (see Figure 1).
+Despite Igab’s favorable geologic setting, proximity to Newmont’s Merian mine and active artisanal mining, to the best of the Company’s knowledge the property has seen little or no historic exploration for primary gold deposits using modern methods, making it an attractive exploration target.

 Figure 1 - Location of the IGAB project, 30 km due south of the Merian mine operated by Newmont